Analysis | The sweeping hypocrisy of Trump’s shrugging claim that ‘virtually nobody’ young dies from coronavirus

 And he benefits every time he convinces a voter that the coronavirus pandemic is not a big deal.
 That the people who died were going to die anyway and that everyone else emerges virtually untouched.
 Months into the pandemic, this sort of wheat-from-the-chaff approach to the death toll is familiar enough that we’re mostly immune to it — to Trump’s benefit.
 So he encourages it.

-By now, half as many people have died from the coronavirus in the past nine months in the United States as were killed in combat the four years of World War II.
-Virtually nobody was killed on American soil, though, so it’s like there wasn’t a war at all.
+By now, half as many people have died of the coronavirus in the past nine months in the United States as were killed in combat the four years of World War II.
+Virtually nobody was killed on American soil, though, so it’s as if there wasn’t a war at all.